smly/haskell-xsystem/readme.md

 Description
 -----------

-sys35tools provides some tools for system3.x (the engine AliceSoft had used).
+Sys35tools provides some tools to manipulate a data of system3.x (the engine AliceSoft had used).

 Usage
 -----